BU-NU-CLOUD-F19/Machine_Learning_on_Brain_MRI_data/README.md

 ## 1. Vision and goals of the project

-We will develop two containarized applications that run on ChRIS cloud computing platform as well as work as standalone applications to help segment brain MRI data for researchers.
+#### Vision

+* Rapid segmentation of brain images into different regions and tissues using machine learning app or plugin to accelerate    diagnosis and open new avenues of research.
-High level goals include
+#### High level goals include:

-* A containerized application that trains convolutional network using precomputed features to optimize a model to perform brain region segmentation
+*	Developing a containerized application that trains convolutional network using precomputed features to optimize a model to perform brain region segmentation.

-* A containerized application that will use this pretrained model to segment new images
+*	Developing a containerized application that will use this pre trained model to segment new images

 ## 2. Users/Personas Of The Project

-### End Users

-* Clinical Researchers
+* The application or plugins will be used by clinicians and researchers

 ## 3. Scope and Features